-CryptoSys PKI Toolkit Manual
+CryptoSys PKI Pro Manual

 UTF-8 encoding in distinguished names

 If the PKI_X509_UTF8 flag is specified in nOptions, all new DN attribute strings will be encoded as UTF8String.
-According to Section 4.1.2.4 of [PKIX], UTF-8 encoding is now mandatory for all new certificates issued under that profile after 31 December 2003 (yeah, sure!).

-If the UTF-8 flag is set and the value contains only valid UTF-8 characters, then the string will be copied directly.
+If the UTF-8 flag is set and the value contains only valid UTF-8-encoded characters, then the string will be copied directly.
 Otherwise the input is assumed to be 8-bit Latin-1 and will be converted to UTF-8 accordingly, with each 8-bit character being converted to two UTF-8 bytes.

 Input stringDefault encodingWith PKI_X509_UTF8